Skip to main content

 Configuring forms for automatic completion

-Configuring Text Fields
+Configuring Fields

-Text fields are eligible for automatic completion by Excel upload.
+Most field types are eligible for automatic completion by Excel upload.
 When editing these fields in the form builder, you can find a section in the configuration called “Spreadsheet reference”.
 This entry field accepts Excel formulas.
 Most Excel formulas for looking up data are supported.
 These include, among others, V and H -lookup, index/match, and direct cell references.
 It is advised to construct more complex formulas in the Excel file first, before entering the formula in the field configuration.

 Configuration of a text-field in the form builder